Resources

 The following is a list of resource for this class.
 Click on the titles to learn more.

-The two textbooks recommended for this class were chosen for their complementary focus on both theoretical foundations and practical applications of large language models (LLMs) in real-world scenarios.
+The textbooks recommended for this class were chosen for their complementary focus on both theoretical foundations and practical applications of large language models (LLMs) in real-world scenarios.

 An Application Programming Interface (API) is a set of rules and protocols that enables communication between different software systems, acting as a bridge to facilitate data exchange and interaction.